 7: HTTP/2 is a Must-have Feature

-This section would have been named "Limit the Amount of HTTP Requests" if we had been writing this post a few decades ago.
-This enhancement is no longer necessary due to significant advancements in how browsers connect with webpages (and vice versa).
-The first major upgrade to the HTTP protocol was HTTP 1.1, which was released in 1997.
-This is before social networking, online streaming, mobile apps, or even WordPress came into play.
+This section would have been named “Limit the Amount of HTTP Requests” if we had been writing this post a few decades ago.
+Fortunately, This enhancement is no longer necessary due to significant advancements in how browsers connect with web pages (and vice versa).
+The first significant upgrade to the HTTP protocol was HTTP 1, which was released in 1997.
+So, It was before social networking, online streaming, mobile apps, or even WordPress came into play.
 Since then, the internet has grown at an exponential rate.

-To keep up with the expanding needs of the internet, HTTP/2 was introduced in 2015 as an improvement to the HTTP 1.1 standard.
+Moreover, To keep up with the expanding needs of the internet, HTTP/2 was introduced in 2015 as an improvement to the HTTP 1.1 standard.
 It brings with it incredible gains in speed and efficiency.
-The gain in efficiency with HTTP/2 is due to a number of factors:
+The increase in efficiency with HTTP/2 is due to several factors:

 - More than one Tcp protocol, greater multiplexer and scalability.